 Q: I’ve been told that my site needs to be more responsive and the resolution should be increased.
 Is this true and how to do I go about it?

 A: That depends on your audience and what devices they use to consume your digital content.
 The short answer is probably, “Yes”.
 But there are methodical steps you can take in order to do it right the first time.
 Since you’re asking me this question you probably have a website that has been live for a year or more, and the developer probably installed some type of analytics program.
-Most commonly Google Analytics.
+Most common is Google Analytics.
 The analytics should show us a few common trends.
 For example, what devices people are viewing your site through, browsers and dimensions, and the demographics of your website’s visitors.
 These trends are key to determining digital design according to device and user.
 If we find out that 80% of your customers view your website on a desktop computer using Firefox, I’d say responsive and mobile are not priorities.
 But if trends show visitors are equally distributed, then a site designed to be fully responsive to all devices and sizes would be ideal.

 Q: Our unsubscribe rate is high on our monthly email newsletter.
 Is this a bad thing?
 What can we do to attract more engagement?